-To see your projected annual fee click on the above link and check the box to agree to the terms, then click "Enter Site".
+To see your current annual fee click on the above link and check the box to agree to the terms, then click "Enter Site".
 Search for a property by any of the search options (Full Address, Owner's Name, Street Number, etc.).
 Click on the "Search" button, then click on the desired property in the Property Search Results table.
 You will be taken to the property's Summary tab; scroll to the bottom of the page and you will see a box labeled "Stormwater Utility Information".
-NOTE: The projected annual fee is subject to change prior to the utility's first billing in April 2014, as new impervious surface data becomes available.

 Is there anything I can do to reduce my bill?

 Yes!
 There are two ways for you to impact the amount of your payment.
 First, property owners can remove impervious surfaces from their property.
 This will result in a direct fee reduction if the removal of impervious surface results in fewer billing units.
 Second, the City’s Credit Program provides an opportunity for property owners to reduce their stormwater utility bill by operating and maintaining a stormwater management facility.